 Wilder Beef in Cornwall

-We are working with some our graziers to try and ensure that they receive a good, fair price for beef reared on our nature reserves, to encourage a 100% pasture-fed approach and ultimately to benefit more wildlife.
-Let us know if you’re a farmer following the grassfed approach in Cornwall.
+We are working with some our Nature Reserve graziers to try and ensure that they receive a good, fair price for beef reared on our nature reserves, to encourage a 100% pasture-fed approach and ultimately to benefit more wildlife.
+In 2019 we trialled a Wilder Beef box scheme which proved popular and resulted in the farmer receiving a higher price for the cattle, enabling us to support a more environmentally and wildlife friendly way of farming.
+Feedback from our customers on Wilder Beef was very positive.